 - Loss of libido

 - Difficulty making decisions and concentrating

 - Suicidal thoughts and tendencies

-There have been many advances made in the treatment of this mental disorder.
-Those experiencing depression can and do recover with the appropriate care.
-Dr. Mohammad has been successfully treating patients with depressive disorders for more than a decade.
+There have been many advances made in the treatment of depression.
+Those experiencing this mental disorder can and do recover with the appropriate care.
+Our program has been successfully treating patients with depressive disorders for more than a decade.

-After a thorough medical and psychiatric evaluation, the proper medications and therapies can be applied, which help to alleviate the painful symptoms.
-At Las Virgenes Behavioral and Medical Clinic, this treatment is offered in an outpatient setting.
+After a thorough medical and psychiatric evaluation, the proper medications and therapies can be applied, which help to alleviate the painful symptoms, and this treatment is offered in an outpatient setting.